Profsmith9000/node-lab/docs/Instructions/running-the-node.md

 :::note

-You can observe active syncing by using the watch command
+You can observe active syncing by using the watch command:
 ```
 watch -n 1 cardano-cli query tip --testnet-magic 2
 ```